 “Tell the truth”

-When I met Bermudez recently, he told me straight away that he wasn’t too happy about recent press coverage, some of which has focused entirely on his refusal to entertain offers from developers to buy his property, build over the well, and raze the home where he lives with his wife, artist Burke Keogh.
+When I met Bermudez recently, he told me straight away that he wasn’t too happy about recent press coverage, some of which has focused entirely on his refusal to entertain offers from developers to buy his property, built over the well, and raze the home where he lives with his wife, artist Burke Keogh.

 This soft-spoken well digger doesn’t care much for gold diggers.
 He declined to talk about the sum.